Campbell-Muscle-Lab/MATMyoSim/docs/pages/structures/batch/batch.md

 ## Overview

 Batch structures are stored in JSON format.
 MATMyoSim uses batch structures to run sets of simulations.
+An example would be generating a tension-pCa curve.
 Each simulation in the batch is a `job`.

 ## More details